refinedev/refine/documentation/docs/ui-frameworks/mui/tutorial.md

 ## `Editing` a record

-Until this point, we were basically working with read operations such as fetching and displaying data from resources.
+Until this point, we were basically working with reading operations such as fetching and displaying data from resources.
 From now on, we are going to start creating and updating records by using **refine**.

 Let's start by creating a new `<PostEdit>` page responsible for `editing` a single record: